BilbyHouse/Beast-Hunter/RULES.md

  - Roam one card from the top of an existing nest to the top of the Hatchery.
  - Roam one card from the top of one nest to the top of another existing nest.
 When a card roams to a nest, it always becomes the top card of that nest.
 In the case of card effects which cause multiple cards to roam to the same place at once, the Beast player chooses the order of those cards, but all of the newly roamed cards must be on top of the cards that were already there.
-Note: the card that the Beast player draws at the start of their turn does *not count* as roaming.
+__Note__: the card that the Beast player draws at the start of their turn does *not count* as roaming.

 #### Nest
 Playing a nest is the primary way for the Beast player to push the action forward.
 When you take the Nest action, choose any number of cards from your hand and place them face down on the table in an order of your choosing.
 If there are already one or more nests in play, you must choose to place the new nest either to the left or right of those already in play.